slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 ## Relationship between artifacts and attestations

-Given the previous recommendation that a single release may have multiple attestations, this raises the question of the relationship between the one-or-more artifacts that comprise the output of a release build and the attestations that correlate to them.

 Package ecosystems SHOULD support a one-to-many relationship between build artifacts and attestations to ensure that anyone is free to produce and publish any attestation they may need.
 Package ecosystems MUST require a strict one-to-one relationship between